Riblja Čorba: Late 1980s: New successes and political scandals

 In February 1987, they released their ninth studio album, Ujed za dušu (Soul Bite).
 The album was produced by Kovač, and featured the band's first cover, "Zadnji voz za Čačak" ("Last Train to Čačak", cover of The Monkees' "Last Train to Clarksville").
 Surprisingly, the album did not feature political lyrics, with the exception of "Član mafije" ("Mafia Member"), a Caribbean music-inspired song in which Đorđević humorously described the League of Communists of Yugoslavia as mafia.
 The songs "Nesrećnice nije te sramota" ("Miserable Woman, Aren't You Ashamed") and "Zašto kuče arlauče" ("Why the Dog Howls") were released on a 7-inch single, which was given as a gift to the buyers of the first 1,000 copies of the album.
 On July 19, the band, alongside Parni Valjak, Leb i Sol and Đorđe Balašević, performed at Stadion Maksimir in Zagreb at the 1987 Summer Universiade closing ceremony.

 Đorđević's 1987 unplugged performance with singer-songwriter Arsen Dedić in Terazije Theatre resulted in a famous bootleg album Arsen & Bora Čorba Unplugged '87.
 The performance featured Stjepan Mihaljinec on piano and Božinović and Čuturilo on guitars.
 In 1987, Đorđević was indicted for "disturbing the public", when he read his poems on Studio B's anniversary celebration in Sava Centar.
 However, the court dismissed the prosecution's charges, as Đorđević was reading poems already published in his books and in various magazines.
-In 1988, after reading his poems in Bar, he was, after accusations of a policeman who was present, indicted for "insulting the working people of Yugoslavia", but these charges were, after a longer process, dropped.
+In 1988, after reading his poems in Bar, he was, after accusations of a policeman who was present, indicted for "insulting the working people of Yugoslavia", but these charges were also dropped, after a longer process.
 In 1988, Đorđević released Bora priča gluposti (Bora's Talking Rubbish), which featured a recording of his poetry evening held in Belgrade's Engineering Students' Club.
 During the same year, he was accepted to the Association of Writers of Serbia, after writing his application on a table napkin.